Last updated on July 27th, 2023

 Summary: Migrating mailboxes between databases is not a daily task, and users can therefore find themselves spending an excessive amount of time troubleshooting for this or re-distributing the mailboxes across the databases.
-PowerShell can be used for the purpose.
-Though it is not precisely reliable, but can help you to migrate database existing Exchange to Exchange 2016 in immaculate way.
+PowerShell is also an option for the purpose.
+Though it is not precisely reliable, can help you to migrate database existing Exchange to Exchange 2016 in an immaculate way.

-Similar to Exchange 2013 or some other earlier versions before Exchange 2016, E-2016 mailbox movement also recognized as “Migration Batches”.
-Every mailbox that will be moved has a particular batch name.
+Similar to Exchange 2013 or some other earlier versions before Exchange 2016, the E-2016 mailbox movement also recognized as “Migration Batches”.
+Every moved mailbox has a particular batch name.

 Download a trial version of Shoviv Exchange Server Suite to know about Exchange to Exchange 2016 Migration.